 21. Pershing Square

-From here, you can head Pershing Square which is one of the other popular city parks in Los Angeles.
-There’s not a lot to do in Pershing Square on a daily basis but there is a park for kids to play at and during Christmas, they have an ice rink here so you can ice skate in the heart of Downtown LA.
+From here, you can head Pershing Square, which is one of the other popular city parks in Los Angeles.
+There’s not a lot to do in Pershing Square daily, but there is a park for kids to play at, and during Christmas, they have an ice rink here so you can ice skate in the heart of Downtown LA.

 22. LA Library

-Pershing Square is about a block from the LA Library which is an excellent place to explore for a few hours during the day.
-They have a cool atrium with lots of unique art and, on the second floor, they have rotunda that you have to see to believe.
+Pershing Square is about a block from the LA Library, another excellent place to explore for a few hours during the day.
+They have a cool atrium with lots of unique art, and, on the second floor, they have rotunda that you have to see to believe.

 23. Bob Baker Marionette Theater (the theater has moved to a new location)

 My last two recommendations are a little bit outside the downtown area, but they’re both fun to visit.
 First, head over to Bob Baker Marionette Theater.
 This theater on the west side of downtown has been running for over 50 years, and it has an impressive marionette puppet show the whole family will enjoy.
 It’s a lot of fun during the holidays as well as they often have holiday-themed shows with their different puppets.

 My last recommendation is a visit to Dodger’s Stadium.
 You may have been to Dodger’s Stadium during a game day, but I recommend you visit it when there’s no game in town.
 During normal business hours, most days of the week, you can drive into Dodger’s Stadium, and you can visit the company store.
 From there, you can actually walk out into the upper deck, eat lunch, and look out over the beautiful stadium.
 I’m not a huge baseball fan myself, but there’s just something cool about being in Dodger’s Stadium with no one else around.

 - Read more about Dodger’s Stadium.